-The State Museum-Preserve "Tauric Chersonese" funds contain a rather interesting fragment of an imported lamp (accession number 37084/37) depicting a mythological scene on a plate.
-It comes from the excavation of M. I. Zolotarev in 1984 in the VI quarter of Chersonese, where it is jointed to VI cross street (northeast district of the settlement).
+The State Museum-Preserve "Tauric Chersonese" funds contain a rather interesting fragment of an imported lamp (Inv.
+No. 37084/37) depicting a mythological scene on a plate.
+It comes from the excavation of M. I. Zolotarev in 1984 in the VI quarter of Chersonese, where it is jointed to VI cross street (Northeast district of the settlement).

-In Room 1, beneath the rubble stone of the eleventh-12th century A.D. laying, separating it from the adjacent room with a well, there was a pit with loose soil filled with mostly burnt fragments of ceramic pieces dated to the tenth century A.D.
+In Room 1, beneath the rubble stone XI-XII A.D. laying, separating it from the adjacent room with a well, there was a pit with loose soil filled with mostly burnt fragments of ceramic pieces dated to X A.D.
 According to the researcher's suggestion, the filling of the pit was made in a rather short term, and the garbage was burned immediately on the spot.
 However, in addition to the medieval materials dating back to the time when the pit was filled, random fragments of earlier objects were found in it.
-These are fragments of an architectural cornice, relief tile and honorary decree of the second century A.D., as well as the Hellenistic era fragment of black glaze vessel with graffiti and the handle of the Parossian amphora with the retrograde stamp of the end of the third and beginning of the second century B.C.
-(Kats, 2007: 176-177; Monachov, 2017: 106; Zolotarev, 1984: 4-6).
-After removing the pit in the room, layers of Roman time were examined, with materials lying in situ: several oil lamps and red glazed pottery are dated to the second and third centuries A.D.
+These are fragments of an architectural cornice, relief tile and honorary decree (circa II A.D.) of the Roman time, as well as the Hellenistic era fragment of black glaze vessel with graffiti and the handle of the Parossian amphora with the retrograde stamp of the end III - beginning II BC (Kats, 2007: 176-177; Monachov, 2017: 106; Zolotarev, 1984: 4-6).
+After removing the pit in the room, layers of Roman time were examined, with materials lying in situ: several oil lamps and red glazed pottery 2nd-3rd A.D.
 Also seven more oil lamps were found on the floor: with the image of an eagle, gladiatorial combat, two without images and two luminaires with radial ornamentation.
-All of them are dated to the third and fourth centuries A.D.
-(Zolotarev, 1984: 6-7).
+All of them are dated to III-IV AD (Zolotarev, 1984: 6-7).
 The seventh oil lamp, which is actually the subject of our attention, is distinctly out of this chronological line.
-However, the layer directly overlaying the floor of the room contained a large number of fragments of terra sigillata, among which the plate dated to the first century A.D. stands out, and even a few fragments of late Hellenistic ceramics - black glazed kylix and a jug.
+However, the layer directly overlaying the floor of the room contained a large number of fragments of terra sigillata, among which the plate dated to the I AD stands out, and even a few fragments of late Hellenistic ceramics - black glazed kylikes and a jug.
 The datings of the layer were confirmed by the findings of Chersonesus coins in it (Zolotarev, 1984: 7).
-Let us consider it more closely: it is a red glaze oil lamp (d 7.5; h 3.3; 19.0 cm) with three holes (d 0.5 and 0.3 cm).
+Let us consider it more closely: it is a red glaze oil lamp (d 7.5; h 3.3; l 9.0 cm) with three holes (d 0.5 and 0.3 cm).
 Red clay (2.5YR 5/8) has the inclusion of pyroxenes and fine particles of mica, cowered with reddish yellow (5YR 6/8) glaze.
 Indistinct traces of papillary lines remained on the plate, on top of the image.